North Carolina Adoption Assistance and Adoption Costs: What You Need to Know

 Adopting a child through the North Carolina county DSS system is the most financially accessible pathway.
 The state covers:

-The filing fee of $120 is paid by the family.
-Some families choose to retain their own attorney for the finalization even when DSS provides representation — those fees typically run $1,500–$3,000.
+Principal process costs are generally covered by the state.
+The standard filing fee is $120, but ask DSS whether it will cover that fee and any other case-specific costs.
+Some families choose to retain their own attorney for the finalization even when DSS provides representation — those fees typically run $1,500–$2,500.

 For the vast majority of DSS adoptions, the total out-of-pocket cost to the adoptive family is under $1,000.